Please Advise—Meaning and Use

 “Please advise” or “please advice”?

 Some spellcheckers tend to underline the word “advise” and suggest that you write “please advice” instead of “please advise.”
-That’s based on legit grammar rules.
+That’s based on legitimate grammar rules.
 If the verb “to advise” is seen as a transitive verb, it means that it requires an object.
 Since there’s no object in “please advise,” this idiomatic phrase would be grammatically incorrect.

 However, it is not incorrect at all.
-Even though your spellchecker may see “advise” as a transitive verb, it can be intransitive too.
-In other words: take your spellchecker’s suggestions with a grain of salt, as “please advise” is a legit and grammatically correct phrase.
+Even though your spellchecker may see “advise” as a transitive verb, it can be intransitive, too.
+In other words, take your spellchecker’s suggestions with a grain of salt, as “please advise” is a legit and grammatically correct phrase.

 Is “advise” a transitive or intransitive verb?